-Everyone has a different stress definition, but its effects to our health are similar.
-Life is never stress free, but we can make health our priority.
+Everyone has a different stress definition, but its effects on our health are similar.
+Life is never stress-free, but we can make health our priority.

 We need to find more time to recover, relax and enjoy.

 Together, let’s discover how to deal with stress! 🙂

 Let things go, take weight off your shoulders.
 Feel lighter!